khaled312001/TravelinAgency/VERCEL_DEPLOYMENT_GUIDE.md

 The build was failing because Vercel was looking for a `dist` directory, but Nuxt 3 with Nitro generates files in `.output/public` and `.output/server`.

 ## Solution
+1. Changed Nitro preset from `node-server` to `vercel` in `nuxt.config.ts`
-Created `vercel.json` configuration file to specify the correct output directory and routing.
+2. Created minimal `vercel.json` configuration file
+3. The Vercel preset automatically handles function routing and output directory

 ## Environment Variables Required